yiisoft/yii-middleware/README.md

 $middleware = $middleware->withoutCSP();
 ```

-HTTP `Strict-Transport-Security` (HSTS) header is added to each response
+Middleware adds HTTP Strict-Transport-Security (HSTS) header to each response.
-and tells the browser that your site works on HTTPS only.
+The header tells the browser that your site works with HTTPS only.

 ```php
 $maxAge = 3600; // Default is 31_536_000 (12 months).